juanri0s/go-gen/README.md

-# auth0-exercise
+# go-gen
-`auth0-exercise` is a go service that allows users to provision a new service based on their specs
+`go-gen` is a go service that allows users to provision a new service based on their specs

 There are two parts to the service
 1. The api that handles a bulk of the service provisioning logic